karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 ## [Kanthaus](https://kanthaus.online)

-he past two weeks at Kanthaus have been more quite, with few people and lots of construction things going on.
+The past two weeks at Kanthaus have been more quite, with few people and lots of construction things going on.
 The heating-connection of K22 is commencing with just a few things left to completion, indoor compost toilets are being prepared and many small thing are happening.

 Since a few days Kanthaus is hosting the foodsharing co-working-week with about 6 participants wupping for foodsharing.
 Since even more people are arriving begining of next week, the quiet times are soon to be over!